 We encourage students to keep lockers neat at all times.
 Locker inspections will occur periodically.
 Lockers must be free of open food and drink containers.
-Eating on the hall is allowed during indoor recess and morning breaks.
-Students may personalize the inside of his or her locker only.
-Lockers are the personal property of the individual student.
+Eating on the hall is allowed during indoor recess and breaks.
+Lockers are the temporary personal property of the individual student.
 Students may not open another student's locker without permission.
 Violation of this expectation is considered an honor code violation.
 Locks are not allowed on middle school hall lockers.